-A union militant, carpenter by trade and renowned orator and agitator, Domingo Passos stands out as a figure of the early 20th Century anarchist movement in Brazil.
-A more detailed profile of Passos yet alone a contemporary and comprehensive account of Brazilian anarchism has yet to be published in English beyond the 1973 book “Anarchists and communists in Brazil 1900-1935″ by John W. F. Dulles.
-But you can read a short overview here and find more references in the Wikipedia entry on anarchism in Brazil.
-This piece was published as part of the Black Anarchism reader.
+A union militant, carpenter by trade, and renowned orator and agitator, Domingo Passos stands out as a figure of early 20th century anarchism in Brazil.
+While a more detailed profile of Passos, yet alone a contemporary and comprehensive account of Brazilian anarchism, has yet to be published in English we do recommend the 1973 “Anarchists and Communists in Brazil 1900-1935” by John W. F. Dulles.
+Read a short overview here and find more references in the Wikipedia entry on anarchism in Brazil.
+This piece on Domingo Passos was published as part of the Black Anarchism reader.

 By Renato Ramos and Alexandre Samis

 ‘I woke at 5.00 am.
 Passos, who had been up and about for hours, was sitting on his bed reading Determinism and Responsibility by Hamon.
 I grabbed a towel and went downstairs to wash my face.
 When I came back from the yard, after drying off, I saw two individuals.
 It was a moment or two before I realized who they were.
 With revolvers drawn they spoke to me and asked me harshly:

 Anticipating another of the attacks that our comrade had been through so often before, I was keen to cover for him and said that he was not around.
 I told them:

 A Young Anarchist Militant